ryanrolds/presentations/slides/cicd.md

 # ⚙️Integration

 * Does it work as expected? 📋
-* Did I follow team strandards? 🔍
+* Did I follow team standards? 🔍
 * Can I confidently ship it? 🚢

 ---
 class: middle

-# Deployment
+# 🚢Deployment

-* Creating infrastructure 🏗️
+* Create infrastructure 🏗️
-* Deploying application 🚢
+* Deploy application ⚙️
 * Promote to Production 👩‍💻

 ---